Uploaded image for project: 'JDK'

 .GET().build();

-• limited configuration for tuning the HTTP/3 implementation, for instance by means of JDK-specific system properties, or possibly by small API changes.
+• Enable limited configuration and tuning of the HTTP/3 implementation, for instance by means of JDK-specific system properties or, possibly, small new APIs.

 Testing